 In 2008, we launched our shelter services program with the opening of Susan’s Place.
 The 200-bed transitional shelter houses women who are mentally ill or medically frail, and is located in the Bronx.
-In 2019, we opened the 52nd Street Women’s Center, where we will continue to help more women move out of the shelter system and into stable, permanent housing.
+We opened the 52nd Street Women’s Center in 2019.
+Since opening, we have helped even more women move out of the shelter system and into stable, permanent housing.

-In conjunction with our work in health care and shelter, we actively advocate for government policies aimed at the construction of more affordable housing and the creating of better health policy.
+In addition, we actively advocate for government policies aimed at the construction of more affordable housing and the creating of better health policy.

-Homelessness carries an ugly stigma and is often viewed as a characteristic, something that cannot be altered, when it’s truly a condition.
+Homelessness carries an ugly stigma.
+Many see it as a characteristic, something that cannot be altered.
+However, it is truly a condition.
 Conditions are treatable.
-Our accessible co-location and community-based health care models provide these essential treatments, working as a catalyst to break the cycle and alter the perceptions of homelessness.
+Our accessible co-location and community-based health care models provide these essential treatments.
+Together, they work as a catalyst, breaking the cycle and altering the perceptions of homelessness.